Port St. Lucie, Florida: Major roadways

-Airoso Boulevard

 Rail

-The Florida East Coast Railway mainline passes through the extreme eastern parts of the city.
+The Florida East Coast Railway (FEC) mainline passes through the extreme eastern parts of the city.

 FEC's K Branch passes through the northwestern part of the city.
 Both rail lines only pass through the city; no services are provided by the FEC inside Port St. Lucie's city limits.

 Sports

-Port St. Lucie is the spring training home to the New York Mets, as well as two minor league teams: the St. Lucie Mets, a Low-A team affiliated with the Low-A Southeast league, and the Florida Complex League Mets, a Rookie-level team affiliated with the Florida Complex League.
+Port St. Lucie is the spring training home to the New York Mets and two minor league teams: St. Lucie Mets, a Low-A team affiliated with the Florida State League, and the Florida Complex League Mets, a rookie-level team affiliated with the Florida Complex League.
 All three play at Clover Park.

-The PGA Village golf complex includes 54 holes of golf as well as a learning center and a historical center.
-The city also hosted the Ginn sur Mer Classic at Tesoro, the city's first ever PGA Tour event, in 2007.
+The PGA Village golf complex includes 54 holes of golf, as well as a learning center and a historical center.
+The city also hosted the Ginn sur Mer Classic at Tesoro, the city's first PGA Tour event, in 2007.

 The city has two soccer clubs, Mako Soccer Club and Port St. Lucie Soccer Club, that field both competitive and recreational teams at several age levels.
 The Treasure Coast Tritons soccer team also play in the city at the South County Stadium, starting in the 2019 season.

-Port St. Lucie is the home of the 2009 & 2011 National Champions in Pop Warner football.
+Port St. Lucie is the home of the 2009 and 2011 national champions in Pop Warner football.
 In 2009, the Jr. Midget Pirates went 16–0 en route to winning the Pop Warner National Championship at Disney's Wide World of Sports Complex.
-In 2001, the Jr. Peewee Pirates went 17–0 in winning the National Championship.
+In 2001, the Jr. Peewee Pirates went 17–0 in winning the national championship.

 Education

-Port St. Lucie is served by St. Lucie County Public Schools, which is a school district which serves the rest of St. Lucie County.
+Port St. Lucie, as well as all of St Lucie County, is served by St. Lucie County Public Schools.